Why Ardingly College?

 There is a separate registration process for students who are based overseas, so please contact our admissions team on registration@ardingly.com who will ask you for some further information, before providing access to our overseas registration link.

-The admissions process for international applicants is the same as for UK applicants and as part of the decision process, the College takes into consideration the educational context of an applicant’s country of residence.
+The assessment process for international applicants is the same as for UK applicants and, as part of the decision process, the College takes into consideration the educational context of an applicant’s country of residence.

-Visas – Ardingly has been licensed by UK Visas and Immigration (UKVI) to sponsor international pupils for the purpose of full-time study at the School.
-Please note that we do not sponsor international pupils to attend as Day pupils.
-If your child does not hold a UK passport, they will need to apply for a Child Student visa in order to commence their studies at Ardingly unless they hold an immigration status allowing them to study in the UK (eg. EU Settled or Pre-settled status)
+VISAS – Ardingly has been licensed by UK Visas and Immigration (UKVI) to sponsor international pupils for the purpose of full-time study at the College.
+Please note that we do not sponsor international pupils to attend as day students.

 Guardianship Policy

-We are proud to be accredited with membership of AEGIS.
+We are proud to be accredited with membership of AEGIS and the BBSN.